-Across Japan, traditional dried candies are known as “rakugan,” but these originate from “Katata Rakugan” here in Otsu.
+Traditional dried candies are known across Japan as “rakugan,” but these originate from “Katata Rakugan” here in Otsu.

-Kinji-do sells such dried candies with an image of the floating paviliion on Lake Biwa, above which flies an elegant flock of geese, which is an image that originates from this area’s own “Katata Rakugan” (“The Wild Geese Returning Home at Katata”), one of the Eight Traditional Scenes of the Omi area.
+Kinji-do sells such dried candies with an image of the floating paviliion on Lake Biwa, above which flies an elegant flock of geese.
+This is an image that originates from this area’s own “Katata Rakugan” (“The Wild Geese Returning Home at Katata”), one of the Eight Traditional Scenes of the Omi area.

 These are fine sweets, made with the high quality sweetness of refined Japanese wasabon sugar, and four colors and flavors to enjoy in one bite-sized piece.